JakkeLab-AEC/ifcconverter-app/README.md

 ## How to run dev mode
-1. Making an miniconda environment as same as 'How to Build'
+1. Make a miniconda environment as same as 'How to Build'
 2. Run command.
 ```shell
 npm run dev